 The one AMAZING thing that stood out in Tokyo was how clean it was.
 Despite the number of people and the few public trash bins.
 How do they do it, I wonder?!

-Since the crowds sights in Tokyo didn’t enthral me that much after they matched the Singapore template, I decided to seek out a couple of things I hadn’t initially considered closely.
+Since the sights and sounds in Tokyo matched the familiar Singapore template, I decided to seek out a couple of things I hadn’t initially considered closely.

 My cousin lived in Tokyo for two years a decade ago, and she thought it would be fun if I could find her old house.
 It was renamed and didn’t show up on Google Maps, so all I had were real time directions and a hand drawn map from her on … wait for it … what’s app!
 As only Indians would, eh?
 So I poked around hip Azabu Juban and its European feeling Main Street and cobblestone pathways.
 Thank you Masala Sushi, I treated myself to a yummy bun from your ex-neighbourhood baker ;)